shenanigami/mqtt-toggle/README.md

 2024-07-08
 - Make first toggle's toggle trigger connect/disconnect to mqtt broker.
 I used [mosquitto test broker](https://test.mosquitto.org/).
 Check for port and protocol.
  - For browsers, protocols can either be ws or wss (see [browser section](https://github.com/mqttjs/MQTT.js?tab=readme-ov-file#browser) of mqttjs github readme).
- - NOTE: mqtt broker instances that run over `mqtt://` can't be access from a browser (for later), according to this [mqttjs github issue thread](https://github.com/mqttjs/MQTT.js/issues/628).
+ - NOTE: mqtt broker instances that run over `mqtt://` can't be accessed from a browser (for later), according to this [mqttjs github issue thread](https://github.com/mqttjs/MQTT.js/issues/628).
 - The added code is likely ugly and there are better ways to do what I did, but I'm a webapp noob, not yet sure if I need to invest in webapp writing skills beyond haphazard web searching.
 - Removed src/components code (first attempt at toggle that failed).